 Furthermore, transparency is key.
 Make sure your sample provider is being upfront with the blends they use so you can trust your results.

-One of the biggest ways to ensure quality is to keep fraud out of your results.
+One of the biggest ways to ensure quality survey results is to keep fraud at bay.
 This means making sure only honest, real people are answering the surveys.

 Failure to do so will lead to dishonest answers, skewed data, and eventually actions that were misinformed.